ipcrypt-std/ipcrypt2/README.md

 ## Security Considerations

 1. **Key Management**

    - You must provide a secure 16-byte AES key.
 Protect it and ensure it remains secret.

-2. **Tweak Randomness** (for non-deterministic mode)
+2. **Tweak Randomness** (for non-deterministic modes)

-   - The 8-byte tweak does not need to be secret; however, it should be random or unique for each encryption to prevent predictable patterns.
-While collisions may become become a statistical concern after approximately 2^32 encryptions with the same key and IP address, they do not directly expose the IP address without the key.
+   - **ND mode**: the 8-byte tweak does not need to be secret; however, it should be random or unique for each encryption to prevent predictable patterns.
+While collisions may become become a statistical concern after approximately 2^32 encryptions of the same IP address with the same key, they do not directly expose the IP address without the key.
+   - **NDX mode**: the 16-byte tweak does not need to be secret; however, it should be random or unique for each encryption to prevent predictable patterns.
+Collisions become a statistical concern after approximately 2^64 encryptions of the same IP address with the same key.
+They only reveal the fact that an IP address was observed multiple times, but not the IP address itself.

 3. **IP Format Preservation**

    - In “standard” mode, the library encrypts a 16-byte IP buffer into another 16-byte buffer.
-After encryption, it *may become a valid IPv6 address even if the original address was IPv4*, or vice versa.
+After encryption, it _may become a valid IPv6 address even if the original address was IPv4_, or vice versa.

 4. **Not a General Purpose Encryption Library**
    - This library is specialized for IP address encryption and may not be suitable for arbitrary data encryption.

 ## Limitations and Assumptions

 - **Architecture**: Currently targets x86_64 and ARM (aarch64) with hardware AES.
 - **Dependency on AES Hardware**: It relies heavily on AES CPU instructions for performance.
 - **Format-Preserving**: Standard encryption is format-preserving at the 16-byte level.
 However, an original IPv4 may decrypt to an IPv6 format (or vice versa) in string form.

 ---